 |Architect||Deep technical knowledge & experience of technology the product is enabling||Product Owner||Org that are undergoing Digital Transformation|

-What Product are you playing or aspire to play?
-Share your thoughts and opinion.
+What Product are you currently playing or aspire to play?
+Share your thoughts and opinion on LinkedIn or YouTube and tag me.